guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 <strong>Loops</strong>

-The `range` operators allows to create a for loop to iterate though the list in the values of a yaml fule for example.
+The `range` operators allows to create a for loop to iterate though the list in the values of a yaml full for example.

 >[!example]
 >```yaml